 But that’s not murders.
 That’s all violent crimes.
 That’s murder, rape, robbery, assault… Pretty much anything that involves physical harm or any threat of physical harm.

 But for perspective, let’s look at the third largest city in Missouri.
 Springfield isn’t exactly a large city.
-But measuring the same way, Springfield, a small city in the middle of rural southwestern Missouri, is the 11th most dangerous city in the nation.
+But measuring the same way, Springfield, a small city in the middle of rural southwestern Missouri, is the kind of place people go to feel safe.
+But that’s mostly about feelings.
+Springfield, Missouri is the 11th most dangerous city in the nation.
 It has a violent crime rate of 1,339 per 100,000 residents.

 Looking at this another way, if you live in St. Louis, there’s a 2.082 percent chance of violent crime happening to you.
 Or you could live in Springfield, where there’s a 1.339 percent chance of violent crime happening to you.
 That means St. Louis is 0.74% more dangerous than Springfield, Missouri.

 So, in the five most dangerous cities in America, there’s about a 2 percent chance of an incident affecting you.
-In the 25th most dangerous city in America, Springfield, Illinois, there’s about a 1 percent chance of an incident affecting you.
+In the 25th most dangerous city in America, Springfield, Illinois (not Missouri), there’s about a 1 percent chance of an incident affecting you.

 How many murders should we expect St. Louis to have?

 In 2017, there were 17,294 murders in the United States.
 208 of them, or 1.2 percent, happened in or around St. Louis.
 The total population of the United States was 325 million, so the St. Louis area is 0.9 percent of the population.
-We’d expect St. Louis to have at least 0.9 percent of the murders.
+All things being equal, we’d expect St. Louis to have 0.9 percent of the murders.
 That means St. Louis is 0.3 percent worse than we expect.

 Stranger vs non-stranger crime